mikediessner/nubo/docs/_build/html/_sources/bayesian_optimisation.rst.txt

 where :math:`\beta` is a pre-defined trade-off parameter, and :math:`\mu_n(\cdot)` and :math:`\sigma_n(\cdot)` are the mean and the standard deviation of the posterior distribution of the Gaussian process.
-The annimation below shows how the acquisition would look when :math:`\beta` is set to 16.
+The animation below shows how the acquisition would look when :math:`\beta` is set to 16.
 For comparison, the posterior uncertainty shown as the 95% confidence interval around the posterior mean of the Gaussian process is equal to using